Lack of sleep causes fatigue and can have a negative impact on your overall health and well-being.

 We all know water quenches thirst, but did you know a lack of it could make you fatigued?
 By the time you feel thirsty, you're already dehydrated.

 While any liquid will help hydrate you, water is the best option.
 It's free of sugar, calories, and caffeine.
-Most experts recommend about eight glasses per day, but you may need more if you exercise or live or work in a warm environment.
+Most experts recommend about eight glasses per day, but you may need more if you exercise or live or work in a hot environment.
 If you're well hydrated, your urine will be clear or pale yellow.
 If it's darker, you may need more fluids.

 Have you found yourself fatigued by everyday activities such as shopping, cleaning, or climbing stairs?
-When the heart is less able to pump blood to all of the body's tissues, it conserves resources by diverting blood from the limbs and instead sending it to the vital organs.
+When the heart is less able to pump blood to all the body's tissues, it conserves resources by diverting blood from the limbs and instead sending it to the vital organs.
 This can cause fatigue and may be a sign of heart disease.

 Shift work can wreak havoc on your body's 24-hour internal clock, or circadian rhythm.
 When you work nights or rotate shifts, your body doesn't know when to be awake and when to sleep, which causes fatigue.